Komet/MediaElch/docs/contributing/testing.md

 own subdirectory:

  - `unit`: Unit tests.
 Very fast to execute (<1s).
 No dependencies like reference files.
- - `scrapers`: Online scrapers tests.
+ - `scrapers`: Online scraper tests.
 Requires an internet connection and can take two minutes or more to complete.
  - `integration`: Integration tests which test all of MediaElch as one unit.
     Also contains unit-test-like tests for media_centers (Kodi NFO Tests).